Skip navigation

 • Diseases of the liver or spleen

 A white blood count can show if the number of your white blood cells is too high or too low, but it can't confirm a diagnosis.
-So it is usually done along with other tests, such as a complete blood count, blood differential, blood smear, and/or bone marrow test.
+So it is usually done along with other tests to help confirm your diagnosis.
+These other tests could include a complete blood count, blood differential, blood smear, and/or bone marrow test.

 Why do I need a white blood count?

 You may need this test if you have signs of an infection, inflammation, or autoimmune disease.
-Symptoms of infection include:
+The symptoms of an infection may include:

-Symptoms of inflammation and autoimmune diseases will be different, depending on the area of inflammation and type of disease.
+The symptoms of inflammation and autoimmune diseases will be different, depending on where in the body the inflammation is and the type of disease you have.

 You may also need this test if you have a disease that weakens your immune system or are taking medicine that lowers your immune response.
-If the test shows your white blood count is getting too low, your provider may be able to adjust your treatment.
+If the test shows your white blood count is getting too low, your provider may want to adjust your treatment.

 What happens during a white blood count?